 I took a phone call that was meant for someone else and got chatting to what turned out to be a TV producer.
 They told me about a series they wanted to develop with Channel 4 in the UK called Deals on Wheels that featured a real car dealer looking at the best way to buy and sell cars.
 The rest as they say is history

 WHERE DO YOU LOOK FOR CARS TO BUY?

 Everywhere from supermarket notice boards to contacts in the trade but mainly I use the internet.
 I spend hours looking through sites, forums, car clubs, etc.

-WHY DON'T YOU ALLOW FOR EDD'S LABOUR COSTS IN THE WD RESTOS?
+WHY DON'T YOU ALLOW FOR LABOUR COSTS IN THE WD RESTOS?

-Edd always explains things from the home mechanics point of view.
-If work leaves the shop we always include the labour and repair costs, however Edd essentially is you and you wouldn’t charge yourself labour.
+We always explain things from the home mechanics point of view.
+If work leaves the shop we always include the labour and repair costs, however what we do in the workshop is essentially what you can do in your garage and you wouldn’t charge yourself labour.